Abdullahtariq11/BrokeTogether/README.md

 ## 🎯 Target Audience

-Our primary user is the **"Urban Roommate"**: a tech-savvy young professional or student living in a shared apartment who wants to keep finances fair without the stress and awkwardness of constantly nagging for money.
+Our primary user is the **"Urban Roommate"**: a tech-savvy young professional or student living in a shared apartment who wants to keep finances fair without the stress and awkwardness of nagging for money.

 ## 🛠️ Technology Stack